benashford/redis-async/README.md

 ## Availability

-Will be available via Clojars when it reaches the appropriate levels of completeness and stability.
+Will be available via Clojars when it reaches the appropriate levels of completeness, stability and performance.

 A snapshot of a (recent) development version is available on Clojars: